MatsveiTsishyn/littlecsv/README.md

 - Never assumes a column or cell `type` unless explicitly specified (all cells are `str` by default)
 - Strict on format: no redundant columns in the header, and each line must have the same number of elements

-## Why ?

-I know it’s generally considered bad practice to avoid standard tools like `pandas`, however … The package could just as well be called `nopandas`.

-Everyone uses pandas, yet few truly understand what it’s doing under the hood.
-This encourages a “just push the magic button” R-style workflow that I personally dislike (or maybe I just don’t like reading the docs…).

-In contrast, here’s a pip package that almost no one uses (except me, sometimes) — but that anyone could understand.
-It’s a small, simple, and lightweight CSV/DataFrame manager that does no wild, hidden tricks — only clear, explicit manipulations.

-Of course, it’s less optimized than pandas code, but in my experience, the memory or computational bottleneck rarely lies in basic data manipulation.

 ## Installation and Usage

 Install with `pip`: